Industry research on food labeling is high in bias

 A more accurate summary would have stated, “There was no clear winner between the two least promising FOP approaches.”

 Yet even this statement wouldn’t quite be true.
-While neither type of scheme IFIC tested performed significantly better in terms of helping consumers identify the healthiest choice, the Nutrition Info labels were actually significantly more effective in helping consumers identify the least healthy choice compared to the food industry’s Facts Up Front-style labels.
-Unsurprisingly, IFIC chose not to highlight this as their first key finding.
+While neither type of scheme IFIC tested performed significantly better in terms of helping consumers identify the healthiest choice (except when testing schemes that included fiber, which FDA is not considering), the Nutrition Info labels were actually significantly more effective in helping consumers identify the least healthy choice compared to the food industry’s Facts Up Front-style labels.
+Unsurprisingly, IFIC chose not to highlight this as its first key finding.

 The bottom line